KxSystems/docs/docs/ml/automl/ug/advanced.md

 `crossValidationFunction` is the name of the cross-validation function to apply as a symbol and `crossValidationArgument` is the associated argument – either the number of folds to apply or the percentage of data in the validation set.

-By default, the cross-validation procedure being implemented is a 5-fold shuffled cross validation using the function `.ml.xv.kfshuff`.
+By default, the cross-validation procedure being implemented is a 5-fold shuffled cross validation using the function `.ml.xv.kfShuff`.
 You can augment this for different use cases.

-For example, you could change `crossValidationFunction` to `.ml.xv.tsrolls` to suit a more timeseries-specific problem and change `crossValidationArgument` to 7 to split the data into more folds than the default configuration.
+For example, you could change `crossValidationFunction` to `.ml.xv.tsRolls` to suit a more timeseries-specific problem and change `crossValidationArgument` to 7 to split the data into more folds than the default configuration.

 For simplicity, where possible, use the functions within the `.ml.xv` namespace for this task.